 The Kinvara 12 features an updated outsole pattern that is said to deliver "increased ground contact" and indeed, this is one of the best aspects of the shoes.
 The XT-900 rubber further enhances the durability in high-wear zones on the outsole so one could hope the Kinvara 12 will last at least for a bit.

-The FORMFIT upper allows air to enter the shoes and since it is a bit roomier in the toebox too, running in the shoes is a comfortable experience.
-The heel counter is firm but not restrictive, I found the fit at the rear absolutely perfect.
-The padded tongue and the 'luxurious' foam collar are just icing on the cake, really.
+The FORMFIT upper allows air to enter the shoes and since it is a bit roomier in the toebox, running in the shoes is a comfortable experience.
+The heel counter is firm but not restrictive; I found the fit at the rear perfect.
+The padded tongue and the 'luxurious' foam collar are just icing on the cake.

-The Kinvara 12 rolls beautifully and but not in a way that Endorphin Pro does: the movement is more organic here, following your natural gait cycle.
-Thanks to the lack of carbon plate or any other propulsion enhancing features, the shoes bend well but also make you work a bit harder during toe off.
-In return, you are more in-contact with the ground and able to control the movement of your feet way better.
+The Kinvara 12 rolls beautifully but not like the Endorphin Pro does: the movement is more organic here, following your natural gait cycle.
+Thanks to the lack of a carbon plate or any other propulsion enhancing features, the shoes bend well and make you work harder during toe-off.
+In return, you are more in contact with the ground and able to control the movement of your feet way better.

 I created a basic checklist to see if you should get the Saucony Kinvara 12: